rstacruz/ento/Readme.md

  * It's like [Spine].Model, but with change tracking.
  * It's like [Modella], but with collections.
 (You should probably try Modella, actually.)
- * It's like all of the above, with simpler syntax.
+ * It's like all of the above, with simpler syntax, and a use-only-what-you-need approach.

 ## API